Maliki says Abadi's appointment as Iraqi PM 'has no value'

 Abadi won swift endorsements from the United States and Iran on Tuesday as he called on political leaders to end feuds that have allowed Islamist militants to seize a third of the country.

-State television on Wednesday reported that Abadi was working on forming a new cabinet and developing a government program in agreement with other political blocs.
+State television on Wednesday reported that Abadi was working on forming a new cabinet and developing a government programme in agreement with other political blocs.

 On Wednesday, Maliki said the decision to appoint Abadi as prime minister was not valid without a decision from the Federal Court on an appeal he said he filed on Tuesday against the decision to task Abadi with forming a new government.